 Before highways were common north of Boston, beach-bound visitors often traveled by boat.
 This area was named for a nearby ferry that transported travelers to the beach.
 Its restrooms, picnic accommodations and nature center are accessible to all.
 Beach wheelchairs are available to enjoy the sweeping views of miles of white sand and blue sea.
 The nature center includes educational resources to learn about the area’s diverse habitats and is great for kids and adults alike!

 In Maine’s largest state park (8,000 acres), Webb Lake has a lovely beach that can be accessed via the available beach wheelchairs.
 Across the lake from Webb Beach is the park’s centerpiece worth admiring: the stunning 3,187-foot Mount Blue.
 The trails directly around Webb Beach are accessible, and others can be accessed with assistance.
 Once you’ve had your fill of mountain and lake views, a nature center provides information about the surrounding area.
 And if you get hungry, a picnic shelter is at the ready for all to use!

 This vast beach of rolling surf is as picturesque as it is unusual, with rare geologic landforms that create the long stretches of sand beach.
-Beach wheelchairs are available on a first-come, first-served basis, and parking and picnic accommodations are accessible.
+Beach wheelchairs are available on a first-come, first-served basis and a new mobility mat has been added to improve accessibility to the beach as well.
+Parking and picnic accommodations are accessible.
 Take care as you enjoy this coastal gem—tides are strong.